-Students in the physician assistant program are subject to Mississippi College and the PA program rules regulating class attendance and absences as outlined in the Undergraduate Catalog under Attendance Regulations and the Physician Assistant Student Handbook.
+Students in the physician assistant program are subject to Mississippi College and the PA program rules regulating class attendance and absences as outlined in the Physician Assistant Student Handbook.
 Attendance in class and clinical laboratory is required and students are expected to attend regularly and to be on time to all learning experiences.
 The dress code for PA students is outlined in the Physician Assistant Student Handbook.